 Step 1: After purchasing your Domain Name + Hosting, you’ll be directed to My.Bluehost.com

-- Click “websites” on top menu bar under hosting
+- Click “websites” on the top menu bar under hosting

 - Click “install now” under WordPress

 - Directs to you mojomarketplace.com (owned by

 Step 2: Install WordPress From MojoMarketplace.com

 - Confirm your domain xyz.com

 - After confirming, check the box saying “I have read terms and conditions”

 - Click Install Now (takes a couple of minutes)

 Step 3: Log in to your new website!